 Both transmitter and receiver sections are implemented by means of the overwhelming technology of Kuhne Electronic, an RF company based in Germany https://www.kuhne-electronic.com/funk/en/

 The DVB-S standard television transmitter mounted on the International Space Station uses the final amplifier KU PA 2325 B. While the ground receiving stations use the KU LNC 25 TM downconverter.

 Here below of few pictures and block diagrams of the system.

 Samantha Cristoforetti in the Columbus module of the ISS

 The main modules:

 More information on the system is available at

 This successful implementation demonstrates the excellent quality of the design and of Kuhne’s technology.
-As part of the continuous improvement process, Engineering at Kuhne is performing research and development on low noise, wide bandwidth, high power, high reliability products.
+As part of the continuous improvement process, engineering at Kuhne is performing R&D on low noise, wide bandwidth, high power, high-reliability products.

 In case of questions or further details, please do not hesitate to contact the experts at firstname.lastname@example.org